 - Cool a Larger Space: When you increase the amount of space an oversized air conditioning unit is cooling, it stays on for a longer period of time and can reduce some of your moisture issues.
 It is a controversial method, though, because it upsets the air conditioning balance in the rest of your home.
 It also leads to higher energy bills.
 However, it’s a reasonable temporary solution if you are unable to purchase a new unit at the moment.

-Oasis Can Help With Your Air Conditioning Needs
+Oasis Can Help With Your Air Conditioning Needs in Arlington VA and Northern Virginia

 Oasis Heating, A/C and Refrigeration, Inc. has been in the business of providing quality air conditioning installations and service in Northern Virginia since 1998.
 When you work with us, you can be sure you’re working with a contractor you can count on.